dovekie/birdverse/README.md

 An API for bird taxonomic data.

-This module uses Python 3 (or anyway it will)
+This module uses Python 3

 TODO:

 - Clean up imports of DB methods to centralize DB code

-- Sanitize DB inputs because unicode breaks things
+- Write tests for new routes

-- Make bird data available via API
+- Add a proper logger